MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-overview.md

 However, they help you do different tasks.

-The azd is a tool for developers to quickly clone apps (stored on GitHub as templates) that use Azure services.
-This local clone can then be configured on your GitHub account and customized to meet your needs.
+The azd focuses on the developer workflow.
+Apart from provisioning/managing Azure resources, the CLI helps to stitch cloud components, local development configuration and pipeline automation together into a complete solution.

-Azure CLI is a control plane tool for creating Azure infrastructure such as virtual machines, virtual networks, and storage.
+Azure CLI is a control plane tool for creating and administering Azure infrastructure such as virtual machines, virtual networks, and storage.

 ## Supported development environments